mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 * `receiver_address` - An ed25519 public key for the receiver, typically the public key of the user's v3 onion address.
 * `timestamp` - The time at which the receiver generates the payment promise
-* `memo` - A string of size at most 32 bytes that may contain additional payment details, or the hash of an arbitrary invoice document
+* `memo` - A string of size at most 1024 bytes that contains payment details, such as a description of the good(s) or service(s) being bought.
+  `memohash` denotes the 32 byte blake2b hash of this field.
 * `promise_signature` - A signature that validates against the `receiver_address`
    over a promise message consisting of 1 byte of proof type, followed by type specific data